Welcome to the Monthly

 Location and Directions and our

-You can find the schedule for the 2013 and 2014 Greater Atlanta Coin Show dates on our Show Dates page.
-You will also find the 2013 show flyer and a
+You can find the schedule for the 2014 Greater Atlanta Coin Show dates on our Show Dates page.
+You will also find the 2014 show flyer and a

 The Greater Atlanta Coin Show began in 1988.
 Given the volatility in the metals recently, it's interesting

-to review the fluctuations of gold and silver throughout all of the coin show years, from 1988 through 2012 and
+to review the fluctuations of gold and silver throughout all of the coin show years, from 1988 through year-to-date

 Take a look at our silver charts to see how silver began at just over $6, dropped into the